elfi-dev/elfi/README.md

 <img src="https://cloud.githubusercontent.com/assets/1233418/20178983/6e22ee44-a75c-11e6-8345-5934b55b9dc6.png" width="15%" align="right"></img>

 ELFI is a statistical software package written in Python for performing inference with generative models.
-The term "likelihood-lree inference" refers to a family of inference methods that replace the use of the likelihood function with a data generating simulator function.
+The term "likelihood-free inference" refers to a family of inference methods that replace the use of the likelihood function with a data generating simulator function.
 This is useful when the likelihood function is not computable or otherwise available but it is possible to make simulations of the process.

 Other names or related approaches to likelihood-free inference include Approximative